 Sleep is a complex process influenced by numerous factors, and immediate results are not always the norm.

 My baby was one of those babies who initially would not sleep unless I was holding her.
 This was frustrating and unsafe for my own sleep.
 I loved holding my baby but I was terrified that I would fall asleep while holding her and drop her!

-A huge draw to this sleep sack that others don’t have?
+A huge benefit to this sleep sack that others don’t have?
 The weighted center is designed to feel as light as your hand on your baby’s chest.

-One of the things I do when putting Rhyan to sleep for the night is to rub those beans in the weighted center lightly in a circular motion.
+One of the things I do when putting Rhyan to sleep for the night is to rub those beans in the cuddle pad or weighted center lightly in a circular motion.
 This soothes her and when I remove my hand the sensation of touch is still there all night.

 Since I’ve been using this sleep sack nightly since she was just 10 weeks old, she knows that putting it on is a signal for bedtime.
 Integrating the sleep sack into our bedtime routine was straightforward.
 Its use became a signal for sleep time, helping to create a consistent and calming pre-sleep environment.